aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 TestLRU.java
 SimpleDB.java

-All of these files should be imported into simpledb2.10.
-If using Eclipse, Buffer, BasicBufferMgr, BufferMgr, ClockReplacement, LeastRecentlyUsed, NewBufferMgr, IBufferManager and ReplacementPolicy files should belong under simpledb.buffer.
-SampleQueries, TestClock and TestLRU should belong under the default package of studentyClient.simpledb.
-Examples.sql should not belong in any folder and can exist in the uppermost level alongside the README file.
-In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used and database directory will be studentdb for all three files.
-Run these files as if you were running StudentMajor.java.

-Another option is to import the whole folder into eclipse and run the test files as you would run the StudentMajor.java file after starting up the directory.
+The whole folder should be imported into Eclipse

+In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used.
+For SampleQueries, the directory will be the one given as an argument to the server, and for the Test* files, it will be studentdb.

 Part 2.4
 Both frame pinning and writing dirty frames to disk are both part of the Buffer.java file.